 It is advisable to regularly ask the team for feedback and use it to optimize the board and work processes.

-A well-implemented Kanban board can significantly increase productivity and quality of work.
-It provides a clear structure that helps to manage projects efficiently and improve team collaboration.
-With tools such as IonNotes from ideen.kollektiv, the application becomes even easier and more flexible.
+A well-implemented Kanban board can significantly increase productivity and work quality.
+It provides a clear structure that helps manage projects efficiently and improve team collaboration.
+With tools like the IonNotes from ideen.kollektiv, the application becomes even easier and more flexible.